Frequently Asked Questions

 7. Will I automatically be considered for the MTI Scholarship for the next academic year?

-No. A new Application/Teaching Agreement/Promissory Note/Student Certification must be submitted to ISAC for each academic year by the March 1 application priority consideration date.
+No. A new Application/Teaching Agreement/Promissory Note/Student Certification must be submitted to ISAC, and the FAFSA or Alternative Application must be submitted, for each academic year by the March 31 application priority consideration date.
 To qualify for an additional MTI Scholarship you must continue to meet all the eligibility requirements as previously stated.

 8. What is the teaching agreement and how is it fulfilled?